Casheh/regression-script/README.md

 # Regression Script
-  - A simple Python script used to analyze and regress a data set of comma separated values (.csv)
+  - A Python script used to analyze and regress a data set of comma separated values (.csv)